coq/coq/doc/sphinx/language/cic.rst

 But this operator is rather tedious to implement and use.
 We choose in this version of |Coq| to factorize the operator for primitive recursion into two more primitive operations as was first suggested by Th.
 Coquand in :cite:`Coq92`.
-One is the definition by pattern-matching.
+One is the definition by pattern matching.
 The second one is a definition by guarded fixpoints.